 Ukraine scrambling for energy as Russian strikes hit infrastructure

-Authorities order emergency imports of electricity as people struggle in subzero temperatures.
+Authorities order emergency imports of electricity as people struggle in sub-freezing temperatures.

-Ukraine’s energy minister has sounded an alarm over the energy situation as Russian strikes on the country’s infrastructure leave people shivering in subzero temperatures without heating or power.
+Ukraine’s energy minister has warned that Russian attacks have crippled the country’s electricity grid, leaving residents without heating or power in freezing winter temperatures.

 Denys Shmyhal, who took office earlier this week, told parliament on Friday that there was “not a single power plant left in Ukraine that the enemy has not attacked”.